Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/user-menu.md

 </figure>

 ### My Profile
-The My Profile view exposes a number of settings that apply to the user that is logged-in.
+The [My Profile](my-profile.md) view exposes a number of settings that apply to the user that is logged-in.

-!!! note "My Profile"
-    Head over to [My Profile]({{config.site_url}}ai/tools/user-menu/my-profile/)  for more information.

 ### Access Control
-The Access Control interface offers a user management interface.
+The [Access Control](access-control.md) interface offers a user management interface.
 It acts as an Access Control List (ACL) and makes it possible to give users a specific role.

-!!! note "Access Control"
-    Refer to [Access Control]({{config.site_url}}ai/tools/user-menu/access-control/) for more information.

 ### Organisation Details
-The Organisation Details interface offers a platform analytics overview for agent usage.
+The [Organisation Details](organisation-details.md) interface offers a platform analytics overview for agent usage.

-!!! note "Organisation Details"
-    Refer to [Organisation Details]({{config.site_url}}ai/tools/user-menu/organisation-details/) for more information.

 ### Audit Events

 [![Version badge](https://img.shields.io/badge/Added in-v4.35.0-blue.svg)]({{config.site_url}})

-The Audit Events dashboard offers a user interface that allows admin users to see what actions other users from the team are doing.
+The [Audit Events](audit-events.md) dashboard offers a user interface that allows admin users to see what actions other users from the team are doing.

-!!! note "Audit Events"
-    Refer to [Audit Events]({{config.site_url}}ai/tools/user-menu/audit-events/) for more information.

 ### Documentation
 This option refers to the documentation that you are currently browsing.

 ### Insights
-Insights is a Cognigy analytics reporting tool to improve your customer service.
+[Insights](../../../insights/cognigy-insights.md) is a Cognigy analytics reporting tool to improve your customer service.

-!!! note "Insights"
-    Refer to [Insights]({{config.site_url}}insights/cognigy-insights/) for more information.
+### Live Agent
+[Live Agent](../../../live-agent/assistants/overview.md) allows human agents using Cognigy Live Agent to be assisted by AI-powered agents when conversing with a customer.

 ### Logout
 This options lets the user logout of the user interface.
 Below it, you can also see the version of the product you are currently using.